unicef/publicgoods-toolkit/policy.md

 Foundation, which is the main supporter and developer of the extensible Sunbird Learning and knowledge management platform.
-The Estonian Information System Authority maintains the trademark for the X-Road(™) DPG, even though its continued development is now done collaboratively across borders through the Nordic Institute for Interoperabilty Solutions.
+The Estonian Information System Authority maintains the trademark for the X-Road DPG, even though its continued development is now done collaboratively across borders through the Nordic Institute for Interoperabilty Solutions.